BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 3) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#birthday-attack) is misprint in the last paragraph: "that is memory-hard to computer but memory-easy to verify"

-4) Note 2 (in the very end of White Paper) corresponds to nothing.
+4) I couldn't find what does the note 2 (the link in the very end of White Paper) correspond to.
+Probably I'm blind retard, but I tried and couldn't.

 ## List of unclear moments